junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 Dean closes his eyes.
 It's so messed up.
 What has him done?

 Cas puts a hand on his shoulder, and Dean shivers at the contact.
-But the touch isn't to kill him, like he expected it to be.
+But the touch isn't to kill him, unlike what he expected it to be.

-"We have to go, Dean."
-Cas says quietly.
+"We have to go, Dean," Cas says quietly.
 "They're coming for you."

 Dean looks up.
 Cas is right, the black smokes are flying in their directions.

 "Where?"
 Dean asks, voice hoarse.
 The field is wild and barren, nowhere to hide.
 Whichever direction they run, the demons will catch up in a blink.
-"You said you don't belong to here.
+"You said I don't belong here.
 But I think this is exactly where I belong."

 He looks up, facing the angel, feeling that odd sensation in his chest shifting and floating again, like a wave flapping on the sand.
 He remembers the sea and the beach on the Earth now.

-But he blinks, and he knows his eyes are still black.
+But then he blinks, and he knows his eyes are still black.
 "Where to, Cas?"
 Dean's lips tremble.
-"You said you're here to save me, but I don't think I can go anywhere."
+"You said you're here to save me, but I don't think I can go anywhere.
+And I broke you.
+But you see, that's what I do, I'm a demon, I break things -- and people.
+I ruin everything.
+This is exactly where I should be."

 Cas pulls him up from the kneeling position, looking at him in the eyes, not discouraged by whatever color his eyes are.
 "I don't remember anything," he says.
 "So you'll have to tell me exactly what I said when I met you."